vladbolliet/tic_tac_toe/README.md

 # Tic Tac Toe

-This is a simple command-line Tic Tac Toe game implemented in C. The game allows a player to play against a bot.
+This is a simple command-line Tic Tac Toe game implemented in C. The game allows a player to play against a bot which makes random moves.

 ## Files